milanhirani27/EmailViewer/README.md

 #### Notes

-> - You can find images and video recordings in the 'screenshots' folder on Github.
+> - You can find video recordings in the 'screenshots' folder on Github.

 ---
 ## Setp 3: Start Metro